Mobile App Maintenance Services: What Startups and Enterprises Actually Need

 A secure maintenance plan should include the following.

-- Review third party SDKs and remove unused ones
+• Review third party SDKs and remove the ones nothing calls anymore

-- Review privacy policy and app store disclosures
+• Review the privacy policy and both stores’ disclosures

 For fintech, healthcare, B2B SaaS, logistics, and enterprise systems, security maintenance should sit inside the normal release cycle.
 Don’t treat it like a yearly cleanup.